wware/dyndbg/README.md

-Dynamic debugger
+# Dynamic debugger for Python

 At my job, I maintain and extend a Buildbot system.
 I do a lot of debugging in the course of doing feature enhancements.
 A lot of that amounts to querying the values of variables at different points in Python scripts.
-These Python scripts are generally invoked using the Buildbot ShellCommand class.
-I haven't done all the digging, but I assume it's doing something like an os.popen or os.system call.
+These Python scripts are generally invoked using the Buildbot `ShellCommand` class.
+I haven't done all the digging, but I assume it's doing something like an `os.popen` or `os.system` call.

 Here I am trying to set something up where I can invoke the PDB debugger without changing the server-side code.
 This hack enables a client to specify a source line, and a list of